ckelsey/educkate/README.md

 ```
 **Attributes**

   ``blur`` - Optional.
-Whether or not to use CSS blur filter.
-On pages with a lot of markup, se this to false to improve performance.
+Whether or not to use CSS blur filter, defaults to false.
+On pages with a lot of markup, set this to false to improve performance.

   ``index`` - Optional.
 Start on an index other than 0.